thedatasnok/idata2502-project/docs/report.md

 Linode is the hosting provider of choice, it offers a relatively cheap pricing model and has APIs that Terraform can interact with.
 This should be interchangable, but would require some setup for other cloud providers as well.

-### MicroK8s
+### K3s

 Kubernetes itself may be challenging to set up on its own, using [kubeadm].
-To simplify the process of creating a Kubernetes cluster, I use MicroK8s as it is a shorter path of success.
+To simplify the process of creating a Kubernetes cluster, I use the K3s distribution as it is a shorter path of success.

+### Helm 3

+Helm is a package manager for Kubernetes, it allows for templating and packaging of Kubernetes resources.
+In this project I use it for templating the application resources when deploying to Kubernetes.

 ### GitHub Actions